Silisav3/airbnb-superhost/README.md

 __Long project title, e.g., research question__

+How do market prices respond to changes in supply and demand?
+What’s the typical price mark-up during the holiday periods?

 ## Motivation

 Motivate your research question or business problem.
 Clearly explain which problem is solved.